xmrig/xmrig/README.md

 Please note performance is highly dependent on system load.
 The numbers above are obtained on an idle system.
 Tasks heavily using a processor cache, such as video playback, can greatly degrade hashrate.
-Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 2 MB (Cryptonight) or 1MB (Cryptonigh-Lite) of cache.
+Optimal number of threads depends on the size of the L3 cache of a processor, 1 thread requires 4 MB (Cryptonight-Heavy), 2 MB (Cryptonight) or 1MB (Cryptonigh-Lite) of cache.

 ### Maximum performance checklist
 * Idle operating system.